ttys3/echo-pprof/README.md

 A wrapper for [golang web framework echo](https://github.com/labstack/echo) to use `net/http/pprof` easily.

+this repo is a fork of https://github.com/sevennt/echo-pprof, since it is not maintained actively.

 ## Install

-First install echo-pprof to your GOPATH using `go get`:
+First install echo-pprof to your go mod using `go get`:

 ```sh
 go get github.com/ttys3/echo-pprof/v4